gravitational/teleport/rfd/0169-auto-updates-linux-agents.md

 - The Teleport proxy uses `cluster_maintenance_config` and `autoupdate_config` (below) to determine the time when the served `agent_auto_update` is `true` for the provided host UUID.
 - Agents will only upgrade if `agent_auto_update` is `true`, but new installations will use `agent_version` regardless of the value in `agent_auto_update`.
 - The edition served is the cluster edition (enterprise, enterprise-fips, or oss), and cannot be configured.
+- The host UUID is ready from `/var/lib/teleport` by the updater.

 ### Teleport Resources